THE FOUNDATION

 Mississippi John Hurt Foundation help maintain the Mississippi John Hurt Museum and the historic St. James Church.

-Your contributions also help fund the Foundation's musical and educational endeavors, as well as its annual Mississippi John Hurt Music Festival.
+Your contributions also help fund the Foundation's musical and educational endeavors and the annual Mississippi John Hurt Music Festival.

 IN THE NEWS